kodery/blog.kodery.com/_posts/2013-08-27-sublime-text-plugin.md

 To use it, all you need to do is:

-1. [Tweet Tom](https://twitter.com/phuunet) so we can flag/enable your account
-2. Clone the [Git repo](https://github.com/phuu/sublime.kodery) into the Sublime packages directory (or download & install manually).
+1. Install the [Kodery package](https://sublime.wbond.net/packages/Kodery) in Sublime Text.
-3. Generate a token in [account.kodery.com](http://account.kodery.com)
+2. Generate a token in [account.kodery.com](http://account.kodery.com)
-4. Add that token to your Sublime User preferences (Prefrences > Settings - User), like so:
+3. Add that token to your Sublime User preferences (Prefrences > Settings - User), like so:

         "kodery": {
             "token": "your_64_character_token_will_go_here_without_these_underscores"